Tonsillectomy and adenotonsillectomy

 Tonsils and adenoids are lumps of tissue (similar to the 'glands' that are in the neck and other parts of the body).

 Adenoids sit where the back of the nose meets the throat.
-They can’t be seen through the mouth without the use of special instruments.
+You can't see them through the mouth without the use of special instruments.

-Tonsils and adenoids are usually larger in children but tend to shrink to adult proportions by the age of eight to 12 years.
+Tonsils and adenoids are usually larger in children but tend to shrink to adult proportions by the age of 8 to 12 years.

-Although tonsils and adenoids are part of the immune system (the body’s defence against potentially harmful germs), they are not essential and there is no harm to the immune system if they are removed.
-Other parts of the immune system in the upper throat continue to function.
+Although tonsils and adenoids are part of the infection-fighting (immune) system, they are not essential and their removal will not cause harm to the infection-fighting system.
+Other parts of the infection-fighting system in the upper throat continue to function.

 A tonsillectomy is an operation to remove the tonsils.